d3dileep/Machine-Learning/sentiment_analysis/README.md

 ### Data

 The data consists of 7618 negative and positive reviews in two separate file 'data/1.txt' and 'data/2.txt'.
-You can examine the reviews in `data/...`.
+You can examine the raw reviews in `data/...`.

 ### Selecting the best model